IHC Global — Changing Cities for Good

 With more than 3 billion people living in cities, IHC believes that what happens in cities globally will profoundly shape the world’s future.
 The growing inequity in cities is a critical global concern with many ramifications.

-IHC is committed to the principle that greater income equality and greater shared urban prosperity for all are possible if barriers to inequality are recognized and overcome.
+IHC is committed to leveling the playing field in the urban world to ensure greater access to opportunity for all.
 For example, poor housing, inadequate sanitation, unclean water, food insecurity, vulnerability to natural disasters and the effects of climate change, and insecure tenure all drive inequality.
 Solving these problems will help not only to bring about greater equity but also to stimulate local economies and make cities more inclusive, safe, resilient and sustainable.